jesusMdza/9-rest-api/README.md

 - `npm install`
 - `npm start`

+To know if the app is running successfully, please view your code editor's terminal and check for these messages:
+  - `Connection to the database has been successful`
+  - `Express server is listening on port 5000`

 ## Routes That Require a Login
 Some routes require a valid username and password in order to use them.
 You can achieve this in Postman by:
-- Creating a new user at https://localhost:5000/api/users
+- Creating a new user with a `POST` request at **https://localhost:5000/api/users** and using those credentials against the secured routes
 - Using this login:
   - Username: **sally@jones.com**
   - Password: **sallypassword**